 Three years later, Tulisa fronted the BBC Three documentary Tulisa: The Price of Fame, where she charted her experience of being treated as tabloid fodder and the long-term consequences of fame.

-In her conversation with Olivia Attwood in October, she also spoke about being formally diagnosed with Bell’s palsy in 2020 – a condition she has had for 12 years.
+In her conversation with Olivia Attwood in October, she also spoke about her Bell’s palsy diagnosis in 2020 – a condition she has had for 12 years.
 According to the NHS, Bell’s palsy is a temporary weakness or lack of movement that usually affects one side of the face.
 ‘When I was about 24, I had my first Bell’s palsy attack, so went down to a certain extent, left with some mild swelling and then my whole face just dropped.’
 She later added, ‘My face remained like that for seven months.
 I didn’t go out, I just hid.’

 This is the person who has, against all odds, found the strength to go on one of the biggest entertainment shows in the UK – the launch alone netted 7.7 million viewers.
-It’s likely that Tulisa is hoping her stint on the show will help her reclaim her narrative.
+It’s likely that Tulisa is hoping her stint on the show will help her reclaim her narrative and allow her to speak about some of her experiences on her own terms.

 How terrible, then, to see people immediately mock her appearance – especially those who are doing so in relation to Bell’s palsy.
 Luckily everyone’s favourite ally Rylan Clark was quick to jump to her defence after the opening episode of I’m A Celeb.
 He posted on X to say, ‘Also before people start going for appearance, Tulisa has been through a lot health wise the last few years so let’s not make shit jokes about her on twitter yeah x’.
 Well said, Rylan.